sabeDev/docker_wpMigrate/readme.md

 ----root
         |--db: folder for db files
             |--initdb.d: folder for sql script to create db
-                |--db.sql: a sql script to create your database
+                db.sql: a sql script to create your database
             |--data: empty folder for db files (actually this should get created automatically)
         |--src: source folder for wordpress files
         .env: environment variables file